satyaakam/fossevents/SPECS.md

 Ways of viewing the site:
 ==================

-1. A calendar
+* A calendar
-2. Search by keyword, location etc (like fossjobs.in)
+* Search by keyword, location etc (like fossjobs.in)
-3. rss/atom feed
+* rss/atom feed
-4. Email subcription - Atomic subscription for each event.
+* Email subcription - Atomic subscription for each event.
 Periodic reminders of new events.
+* call-for-proposals and other deadlines calendar (like http://lwn.net/Calendar/Monthly/cfp/)
-4.5. automatic post to twitter handle @fosseventsin
+* automatic post to twitter handle @fosseventsin
-5. export as ics format?
+* export as ics format?

 Future functionality --
-6. analytics on events in India
+* analytics on events in India
-7. visualisation of event data
+* visualisation of event data
-8. Google calender syncing
+* Google calender syncing